crispy0024/Codex_Puzzle/README.md

 - `/classify_piece` – return whether the piece is a corner, edge or middle piece.
 Accepts the same `lower` and `upper` fields.
 - `/edge_descriptors` – compute simple metrics for each edge.
 Accepts the same `lower` and `upper` fields.
 - `/segment_pieces` – split an image containing several pieces into individual crops.
-Optional `threshold` and `kernel_size` fields control the binary threshold and smoothing kernel size used during detection.
+Optional `threshold`, `kernel_size` and `use_hull` fields control the binary threshold, smoothing kernel size and whether bounding boxes use the contour convex hull.

 The included Next.js site provides buttons that call these endpoints individually so you can inspect the output of every stage.